Open Studies Course Registration

 Instructor: Duane Lutsko

-ONLINE!
-This two-day workshop will explore the possibilities of working with the Cyanotype process in both traditional and contemporary methods.
+This two-day remote workshop will explore the possibilities of working with the Cyanotype process in both traditional and contemporary methods.
 Since 1842, Cyanotype, also known as blue prints, has been one of the most stable yet experimental alternative photographic processes.
-Students will learn to coat the emulsion onto paper and fabric and expose and develop prints.
-The class will make use of the process to make photograms from found objects and also learn to create and print their own digital negatives.
-Meets on June 6th and June 13th.
+Students will learn to mix, coat, and make images using cyanotypes.

 Pat Galluzzo is an artist using various forms of traditional, contemporary, and emerging image and sound making techniques, exploring the historical narratives and societal mechanisms.
 Currently, Galluzzo is the Director of Creative Technology at Baltimore School for the Arts, where he manages the Center for Collaborative Arts and Technology; leads the advanced/emerging media projects and classes; and works with other institutional leaders to develop and implement new curriculum to fit the constantly evolving landscape of arts education and demand for creativity.
 A major component of his role is to generate, incubate, guide, and foster the collaborative and technological growth and vision at BSA.
 Since joining BSA, he has lead and been an integral part of many projects and initiatives, such as Imagined Worlds, BSA MixLab, and Morphe.
 Galluzzo was also instrumental in the founding of the Charles C. Baum Film and Visual Storytelling department.
 Before coming to BSA in the summer of 2014, Galluzzo earned an MFA in Photographic and Electronic Media from MICA and had previously received a BA in Economics and Studio Art from the University of Vermont and worked in economic research, analysis, and modeling.